-In our opinion, the financial statements referred to above present fairly, in all material respects, the cash balances of NRDA&R as of September 30, 2005 and 2004 and the results of operations for the years then ended on the basis of accounting described in Note 2 for NRDA&R and the financial position of the
+In our opinion, the financial statements referred to above present fairly, in all material respects, the cash balances of NRDA&R as of September 30, 2006 and 2005 and the results of operations for the years then ended on the basis of accounting described in Note 2 for NRDA&R and the financial position of the

-Investment Fund and Settlement Trust as of June 30, 2005 and 2004, and the results of their operations for the year ended June 30, 2005 and the nine months ended June 30, 2004, in conformity with generally accepted accounting principles of the United States for the Investment Fund and Settlement Trust.
+Investment Fund and Settlement Trust as of June 30, 2006 and 2005, and the results of their operations for the years ended June 30, 2006 and 2005, in conformity with generally accepted accounting principles of the United States for the Investment Fund and Settlement Trust.

-In accordance with Government Auditing Standards, we have also issued our reports dated March 3, 2006, on our consideration of the Exxon Valdez Oil Spill Trustee Council, Trust Funds' internal control over financial reporting and our tests of their compliance with certain provisions of laws, regulations and contracts.
+In accordance with Government Auditing Standards, we have also issued our reports dated Feb 2, 2007, on our consideration of the Exxon Valdez Oil Spill Trustee Council, Trust Funds' internal control over financial reporting and our tests of their compliance with certain provisions of laws, regulations and contracts.